Fitara/project-finder/README.md

 ## Testing and Documentation

+## Cloning and Running the Project

+Here's a concise guide on how to clone and run the project using Vite without relying on Yarn:

+**Step 1: Clone the Repository**
+- Open your terminal and execute `git clone <repository-url>`.
+- Replace `<repository-url>` with the URL of the repository you wish to clone.

+**Step 2: Navigate to the Project Directory**
+- Utilize the `cd` command to enter the project directory: `cd project-directory-name`.

+**Step 3: Install Dependencies**
+- Install project dependencies using npm:
+  - Run: `npm install`

+**Step 4: Start the Development Server**
+- Initiate the Vite development server with the following command:
+  - Run: `npm run dev`

+**Step 5: Access the Application**
+- Launch your web browser and navigate to `http://localhost:5173`.
+- You can now explore and test your application in development mode.

+Ensure that you have Node.js installed on your computer, as Vite relies on it to run projects.

 To ensure the app's functionality and maintainability, it includes:

 - **Unit Tests**: Components and reducers are thoroughly tested to ensure everything works as expected.